Guidance that helps you build a brand that matters.

 - Consulting engagements

-- Brand strategy workshops, in single-day or multi-day formats
+- Brand strategy workshops, in half-day, single-day or multi-day formats

 - Joining your existing strategic process as a fresh set of eyes

-No matter how we work together, we always prefer a collaborative approach that benefits from a range of inputs and perspectives.
-We’ll start by immersing ourselves in your business, including asking questions and listening closely to your answers.
-Consumer and employee interviews are common tools in our process.
+No matter how we work together, we always prefer a collaborative approach, because a range of perspectives beats just one.
+We’ll start by immersing ourselves in your business, asking questions and listening closely to your answers.
+Whenever possible, we’ll dig deeper with focused consumer research and employee interviews.
 And we often become long-term strategic partners with our clients, lending perspective to execution as your brand strategy unfolds.

 Some of the brand challenges we’ve solved for our clients include: